-Please contact EPWA at (440) 324-7669 if you would like more information about their source water assessment or would like a copy of their 2024 CCR.
+Please contact EPWA at (440) 324-7669 if you would like more information about their source water assessment.

 Source Water Assessment Information

 (Avon Lake Regional Water, ALRW)

 Avon Lake Regional Water (ALRW) receives its drinking water from Lake Erie.
 In Avon Lake, there are two separate intakes to ensure their ability to pump from the virtually endless source of quality raw water.
 Avon Lake Regional Water treats water to meet EPA drinking water quality standards.